 The Solar System

-Our Solar System is the Sun and the planetary system around it.
-A “planetary system” is a group of non-stellar object (planets, dwarf planets, moons, asteroids, meteoroids, comets and cosmic dust) which orbit around a star.
+Our Solar System includes the Sun and the planetary system revolving around it.
+A “planetary system” is a group of non-stellar objects (planets, dwarf planets, moons, asteroids, meteoroids, comets and cosmic dust) that orbit around a star, the sun is classified as a star.

-The Solar System includes four terrestrial planets (composed of mostly rock and metal) and four gas giants (massive masses formed by mostly gaseous material).
+The Solar System includes four terrestrial planets (composed of rock and metal) and four gas giants (gaseous material).
 The four terrestrial planets are Mercury, Venus, Earth, and Mars, and the four gas giants are Jupiter, Saturn, Uranus, and Neptune.
 These names are derived from Roman gods and goddesses.
-So how many planets have we mentioned thus far?
+So how many planets have we mentioned?

 Eight!
-Just seeing if you are still with me. :)
+Just checking if you are still awake.

 Not Just Planets

-Beyond Neptune’s orbital path lie trans-Neptunian formations made of mostly iced water, ammonia, and methane, such as Ceres, Pluto, Haumea, Makemake, and Eris.
-These five formations are rounded by their own gravities like planets are; however, by scientific standards they are termed as “dwarf planets.”
+Beyond Neptune’s orbital path lie trans-Neptunian formations made of ice water, ammonia, and methane.
+Ceres, Pluto, Haumea, Makemake, and Eris rotate using their own gravity like the other planets, however, for this reason, the scientific community has called these “dwarf planets.”

 Atmospheres, Rings, Magnetic fields

-Nearly every planet, and some moons, is shrouded by an atmosphere of gases.
-Venus has a thick atmosphere of carbon dioxide and many toxic gases.
+Nearly every planet, and some moons, is shrouded with atmospheric gases.
+Take Venus for example, it has a thick atmosphere of carbon dioxide and other toxic gases.
 Earth’s atmosphere consists of mostly nitrogen and oxygen.
-Mars’ atmosphere is mostly carbon dioxide and is very thin.
-The gas giants contain mostly hydrogen and helium in their atmospheres.
+Mars’ atmosphere is also has a thin layer of carbon dioxide.
+The gas giants contain hydrogen and helium in their atmospheres.

 From the 17th century to the 1970s, astronomers believed that only Saturn had an outer ring.
-With the advent of modern telescopes, scientists can now study rings on Jupiter, Uranus, as well as Neptune, although these planets’ rings are not nearly as prominent as Saturn’s.
-What are seen as planetary rings are actually massive clusters of various particles ranging in size from dust-, to boulder-, and to house-like volumes!
+With the advent of modern telescopes, scientists have observed rings on the other planets, Jupiter, Uranus, and Neptune.
+Although these planets’ rings are not as prominent as Saturn’s.
+What are seen as planetary rings are actually clusters of various particles that include dust, asteroids & boulders, they range in size from tiny specks to some that are big as your house!

-Many planets in the Solar System have magnetic fields, spaces around planets and stars which sweep charged particles with them.
-The sun has a magnetic field called the heliosphere, which extends all throughout the Solar System.
+Planets and stars in the Solar System have magnetic fields, the charged particles surround most of these celestial bodies.
+The sun has a magnetic field of its own called the heliosphere, this emanates throughout the Solar System.

 The Sun is the star at the center of the Solar System.
-It consists of hot lava and a strong magnetic fields.
-The energy from it comes from many hydrogen nuclear fusion reactions at its core.
-The Sun holds about 99.86% of the mass in our Solar System, with the most of the rest belonging to Jupiter.
-The Sun consists of about 70% hydrogen, 28% helium, and 2% of the remaining consists of carbon, oxygen, iron, neon, and other elements.
+It consists of hot lava and a strong magnetic field.
+The energy it produces can be likened to hydrogen nuclear fusion reactions at its core.
+The Sun mass is estimated at 99.86% of the in Solar System, the rest belongs to Jupiter.
+The Sun consists of 70% hydrogen, 28% helium, and 2% of the remaining consists of carbon, oxygen, iron, neon, and other elements.

 By classification the Sun is a yellow dwarf.
 It is about the top 10th percentile in mass among all stars.
-It has a surface temperature of about 5505 degrees Celsius.
+It has a surface temperature of about 5505°C (9941°F).

-The hot corona of the Sun is constantly expanding, thus producing the solar wind (charged particle stream that is emitted from the Sun’s upper atmosphere).
-The solar wind is responsible for creating the heliosphere, which is a very, very large bubble that expands into the outer area of the Solar System known as the interstellar medium.
-Phenomena such as geomagnetic storms can completely disrupt Earth’s power grid, Northern Lights, as well as comet plasma tails which are always aligned away from the Sun.
+The corona of the Sun is constantly expanding, thus producing a solar wind (charged particle stream that is emitted from the Sun’s upper atmosphere).
+The solar wind is responsible for creating the heliosphere, which is a large bubble that expands into the outer area of the Solar System known as the interstellar medium.
+Phenomena such as geomagnetic storms can disrupt Earth’s power grid, Northern Lights, as well as comet plasma tails which are always aligned away from the Sun.

-The Sun is often personified in many ancient cultures, more often than not it is a deity or god.
-The ancient Egyptians knew it as the god Ra, the Greeks knew it as Helios, and the Romans knew it as Sol.
+The Sun is often represented in ancient cultures, more often than not, as a deity or god.
+The ancient Egyptians called it as the god Ra, the Greeks as Helios, and the Romans as Sol.

 The Planets